ni/VireoSDK/CONTRIBUTING.md

 ### Testing esh.exe on a different machine / CI

 1. Follow the same steps above for testing on your local machine.
-2. You can now create a changeset that includes the .nuspec file to test.
+2. You can now create a change that includes the `.nupkg` file to test.

 # Configuring Visual Studio Code Intellisense for the JavaScript build